pksilen/vitja-service/README.md

 # Vitja service

 TODO
-- if field is private, list in service type validations
 - Private method => AllowForServiceInternalUse
 - Entity field can be readonly
   - Not included in sample arg